bhboyle/ESP32_Light_Switch/README.md

 ## Status
-#### I have recived and bult version two of the hardware.
-I have found that the existing power filtering in the Schematic is inadiquit for the current sensor.
+#### I have received and built version two of the hardware.
+I have found that the existing power filtering in the Schematic is inadequate for the current sensor.
 I am building a second device that I have added two 22uF capacitors to the 3.3 volt power rail.
 I will be testing this week to see what impact it has.
 #### I have completed and uploaded version two of the 3D model.

 ## Introduction